How to Fix VLC Lagging or Stuttering?

 Why is the MP4 video not playing in VLC?

-If the video has an incompatible codec, then you will face the issue of playing MP4 videos.
+If the video has an incompatible codec, you will face the issue of playing MP4 videos.
 Refer to this article to fix MP4 not playing on VLC.

 About the Author: John Harris